The Teen Years Explained: A Guide to Healthy Adolescent Development

 This easy-to-read resource shares basic information about adolescent development including: emotional, social, and sexual development; developmental tasks; and information about the positive youth development approach.
-ACT for Youth Center of Excellence.
+ACT for Youth.

 Adolescent Development: What's Going on in There?

 In this narrated presentation, Janis Whitlock offers an overview of the stages of adolescent development, including the central tasks, challenges, and opportunities of adolescence.
-ACT for Youth Center of Excellence.
+ACT for Youth.

 Narrated Presentation (16 minutes)

 This easy-to-use tool summarizes stages of adolescence for early, middle, and late adolescent development periods.
 It makes a great handout for professionals and parents!
 ACT for Youth.

 Fact Sheet: This fact sheet summarizes the physical and psycho-social markers of healthy adolescent development, and notes very briefly the major theories of adolescent development.
 ACT for Youth.

 Facts for Families: Normal Adolescent Development Part I

 This fact sheet discusses adolescence in middle school and the beginning of high school years, offering lists of normal feelings and behaviors that adolescents experience during this developmental period.
 Topics covered include: movements toward independence; future interests and cognitive changes; sexuality; morals, values, and self-direction.
 American Academy of Child and Adolescent Psychiatry.